apache/atlas/docs/src/documents/Import-Export/ImportAPIOptions.md

 #### Handling Large Imports

 By default, the Import Service stores all of the data in memory.
-This may be limiting for ZIPs containing large amount of data.
+This may be limiting for ZIPs containing a large amount of data.

-To configure temporary directory use the application property _atlas.import.temp.directory_.
-If this property is left blank, default in-memory implementation is used.
+To configure the temporary directory use the application property _atlas.import.temp.directory_.
+If this property is left blank, the default in-memory implementation is used.

 Please ensure that there is sufficient disk space available for the operation.

-The contents of the directory created as backing store for the import operation will be erased after the operation is over.
+The contents of the directory created as a backing store for the import operation will be erased after the operation is over.